Garrett Mitchell Player Props: Brewers vs. Diamondbacks

 Garrett Mitchell At The Plate

-- Mitchell leads Milwaukee in total hits (nine) this season while batting .300 with five extra-base hits.
+- Mitchell has 11 hits, which is best among Milwaukee hitters this season, while batting .324 with five extra-base hits.

-- Among the qualified hitters in MLB play, his batting average ranks 64th, his on-base percentage ranks 76th, and he is eighth in the league in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 34th, his on-base percentage ranks 66th, and he is 13th in the league in slugging.

-- In six of nine games this season (66.7%) Mitchell has picked up a hit, and in three of those games he had more than one (33.3%).
+- In 10 games played this year, he has hit a homer in two of them.

-- He has hit a home run in two of nine games played this year, and in 9.1% of his plate appearances.

-- In four games this year (44.4%), Mitchell has picked up an RBI, including two games with multiple runs batted in.
+- Mitchell has driven in a run in four games this season (40.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.